 Connecting Wisconsin's Veterans to Aging and Disability Resource Centers

-The Resource Center at the chapter office houses a collection of books, publications and videos on Alzheimer's disease, related disorders and caregiving strategies.
+The Esther & Sol Blankstein Resource Center is our library collection of books, publications and videos on Alzheimer's disease, related disorders and caregiving strategies.
+Also available are interactive games and puzzles.
 Materials are available for loan and a select variety of books are available for purchase.

 To access materials in our collection, visit the Resource Center during regular business hours (8:30 a.m. - 5:00 p.m.) or call the Helpline.

 - For a listing of books available for loan, view our Book Title List.

 - For a listing of videos available for loan, view our Multimedia List.

 - Materials for children and young adults can be viewed here.

 - For a listing of books available for purchase, contact the Alzheimer's Association 24/7 Helpline at 800.272.3900.
 Download an order form here.